-Many of you probably know by now, that I’m half Danish.
-Both of my mother’s parents were from Minnesota, and all of my mother’s grandparents were Danes.
-In Denmark, the rest of Scandinavia, and in other countries like Italy, St. Lucia is celebrated on December 13th.
+As many of you probably know by now, I’m part Danish.
+In Denmark, the rest of Scandinavia, and Italy, Santa Lucia Day is celebrated on December 13th.
 Young girls dress in white gowns with a red ribbon tied around their waist, and a wreath of candles crowns the head.
-The song of Santa Lucia is sung by candlelight in churches and in homes.
-In Scandinavia, children bake Lucia Saffron Buns to give to their elders.
+The song of St. Lucia is sung by candlelight in churches and in homes.
+In Scandinavia, children bake St. Lucia saffron buns to give to their elders.
 Maybe you’ve read about this custom in the American Girl Kirsten books?
 Or maybe you’ve seen it in Rick Steve’s European Christmas special?
 We watch this every December, and I just found out that you can watch it online.

 (gluten-free, egg-free, casein-free, grain-free)

 3 tablespoons golden flax meal OR 1½ tablespoons white chia seed meal

 ½ cup tapioca flour

 1 teaspoon baking soda

 1 teaspoon baking powder

 ¼ cup cashew milk, or other nut milk (See my How to Make Cashew Milk video)